dinarcon/drupal-migrations-basic/TROUBLESHOOTING.md

 ## Drush command not defined or inability to install migrate_tools

+Note: this is no longer applies.
+Left here for reference.

 This module works with Drupal 8 and 9.
 All the examples in this demo module assume Drush **10.3.x** is used.
 If you are using another version, the commands and their aliases might be different.
 Execute `./vendor/bin/drush list --filter=migrate` to verify the available commands for your version of Drush.

 **Important:** Drush 10.4+ is not compatible with `migrate_tools` <= 5.
 Until a 6.x branch is release for `migrate_plus`, Drush needs to be pinned to `^10.3.0` via Composer.